 Several major ruling dynasties have come to power in various parts of the subcontinent between the 7th and 12th centuries.
 By the 7th century, there were big landlords or warrior chiefs in different regions of the subcontinent, known as Samantas.
 Meanwhile, the Kings at the peak also assumed the title of Maharaja-Adhiraja and the like.
 Learn about new Kings and the emergence of new Kingdoms from Chapter 2 of CBSE Class 7 History.

 What a traveller can expect to find at a medieval place will depend on what town it was – a temple town, an administrative centre, a commercial town or a port town.
 Surat, Nagapattinam and Broach are among some of the prominent ports or trading towns of the period.
-It will be interesting to know about the history of various Towns.
-Explore further about Traders and Craftsperson from Chapter 6 of CBSE History Class 7.
+It will be interesting to learn about the history of various towns.
+Explore further about traders and craftspersons from Chapter 6 of CBSE History Class 7.

 The 18th century can be said to be the century that reshaped India’s history.
 During these times, the Mughals began losing their iron grip over the nation, thus leading to the emergence of independent kingdoms.
-It was also in this century, that the English strengthened their positions in India.
+It was also in this century that the English strengthened their positions in India.
 Let the students take a look at all the changes that occurred in the 18th century.
-An overview of the 18th Century Political Formations can be learned from Chapter 10 of CBSE Class 7 History.
+An overview of the 18th century’s political formations can be learned from Chapter 10 of CBSE Class 7 History.

-At the end of each chapter, students will find the questions related to it.
-These questions are provided under different sections namely;
+At the end of each chapter, students will find questions related to it.
+These questions are provided under different sections, namely:

 - Let’s Recall

 We have provided the answers to Let’s Recall and Let’s Understand sections.
 Questions under the remaining two sections are given for students’ practice so that they can explore and learn more about History by themselves.
 Doing so will also create interest in the History subject, and they will no longer find it boring.